 The emergence of soccer in British public schools

 After its ban in 1835, soccer would be played as a winter game between public schools such as Eton, Charterhouse, Winchester, and Rugby.
-Each public school had its own set of soccer rules – for example, some allowed the use of hands, while others did not.
+Each public school had its own set of soccer rules – for example, some allowed using hands, while others did not.

-The significant differences in rules made it challenging for students to continue playing soccer after entering university.
-Students could only effectively play with their graduates from the same school.
+The significant differences in rules made it challenging for students to continue playing soccer after entering university, and students could only effectively play with their graduates from the same school.

-In 1843, the University of Cambridge attempted to standardize the rules of soccer.
-The Cambridge rules were then spread by Cambridge graduates, some of whom started forming their own soccer clubs.
+In 1843, the University of Cambridge attempted to standardize soccer rules.
+The Cambridge rules were then spread by Cambridge graduates, some of whom started forming their soccer clubs.

-In October 1863, clubs from London and its suburbs agreed on the printed rules of soccer.
+In October 1863, clubs from London and its suburbs agreed on the printed soccer rules.
 These rules prohibited carrying the ball by hand.

-At the same meeting, The Football Association (FA) was established as well, becoming the world’s first soccer association.
+The Football Association (FA) was also established at the same meeting, becoming the world’s first soccer association.